justAnArthur/custom-protocol-based-on-UDP/02 custom-protocol-based-on-UDP.md

       _1472 - (21+32+3) = 1465_.
       _4,294,967,296 * 1465 ~ **6.25 GB is maximum**_.
 - **Checksum**
-    - Checksum field used to avoid any bit errors.
+    - Checksum field is used to avoid any bit errors.
+    - _In `ACK` and `NACK` segments used bigger value to handle any error due to simultaneously sending chunks_.
     - _Will be used "Internet
       Checksum":
       [Calculating the Checksum,